 The internship is structured but not inflexible, and all Press departments are represented in the program: Acquisitions, Editing & Production (which includes design), Marketing, and Business & Administration.
 Each intern will be assigned to one or two departments depending on availability and the intern's preference.
 Interns assigned to one Press department will spend the entire length of the program in that department, while those assigned to two will spend five weeks in each.

-Junior Fellow Summer Intern
+Library of Congress: Junior Fellow Summer Intern

 The general focus of the Junior Fellows Program is on increasing access to the collections and promoting an awareness of the Library's copyright, legal and special collections and digital initiatives.
 Interns help the Library expose unprocessed collections, participate in digital projects, provide additional services to Congress and the public, and make our collections more immediately accessible to scholars.
 Interns work under the direction of Library curators and specialists in various divisions.
 In the past, summer interns have identified hundreds of historical, literary, artistic, cinematic and musical gems representing rich cultural, creative, and intellectual resources.
 United States citizens currently enrolled in undergraduate or graduate school are invited to apply for consideration as a Junior Fellow.
 In this link scroll down to the Rare Books and Special Collections listing: that's where the BKX concentration has the best contacts for you.

 Booklyn's mission is to promote artist books as an art form and an educational resource, to provide the general public and academic institutions with services and programming involving contemporary artist books, and to assist artists in exhibiting, distributing and publishing artist books.

 Interns at Booklyn are involved with all aspects of the administration of an artist-run non-profit art organization.
 Specific activities, supervised by Booklyn staff, fall into the following categories: